-Millions of spam victims have been complaining regularly about spam, including to the government.
+Millions of spam victims have been complaining regularly about spam, including to the government, for many years.
 Is the situation thus improving?
-No: it's getting worse.
-Much worse -- about 90 percent of all e-mail traffic is now spam!
+No: it’s getting worse.
+Much worse — about 90 percent of all e-mail traffic is now spam!
 Why?
 Because spamming is profitable.

 Just a small portion of the millions of victims find the ads interesting, or the product touted potentially useful, so they buy.
 They are typically disappointed (see the page on fraud!) so, again, don’t buy from them!
 Don’t multiply your own victimization!

 In 2004 a U.S. federal law, commonly known as CAN-SPAM, went into effect.
 Finally, spam is “illegal”!

 What happened?
 Spamming increased.
 So much so that wags called CAN-SPAM the law that says criminals “can spam” you!